r00tmebaby/Chrome-Extensions/Normaliser/privacy-policy.md

 ## Permissions

-- `scripting` and `activeTab` are used to apply audio processing to the current active tab only when you interact with the extension.
+- `activeTab` and `scripting` are used to inject the processing script only into the tab you interact with (when you open the popup).
+The extension no longer declares broad host permissions.
-- `<all_urls>` host permission allows the extension to work on any website where audio plays.
-The extension does not read or modify webpage content; it only attaches audio processing nodes to the page’s media elements.
 - `storage` is used to persist your settings (presets, allowlist, and options).

 ## Third Parties